ENGL 1310 The Modern Fairy Tale

 By the end of the course you should be able to:

-- Identify the forms, devices, themes, and archetypes that characterize fairy tales across space and time
+4.)
+Apply a vocabulary of the literary forms, devices, themes, and archetypes that characterize fairy tales across space and time.

 Required Texts may include: